 Chiropractic Care for Spinal Stenosis

 With this condition, the cervical spine or the lower lumbar are affected.
-Lumbar stenosis and cervical spine stenosis are both painful conditions that can benefit from chiropractic therapy.
+Lumbar stenosis and cervical spine stenosis are both painful conditions that can benefit from spinal chiropractic therapy.

 The main concentration of chiropractic care is the spinal cord, which is why chiropractic treatment is so effective in treating spinal stenosis.
 By using a hands-on approach and focusing on the musculoskeletal structure of the spine, the body becomes capable of healing itself, without the need for painful surgery or harmful medication.